 Classical Osteopathy is its own science, philosophy, and treatment process founded by Dr. A.T.
 Still in 1874 - it's not just an "add-on" course to another modality.

-Paige's extensive educational path was chosen to best help her patients - that is her purpose!
+Paige & Brennan’s extensive educational path was chosen to best help their patients.

-Now, she is still driven by her desire to learn and curiosity of all things science to stay up to date with the latest research and practices to best serve her patients.
+Now, they are still driven by a desire to learn and curiosity of all things science to stay up to date with the latest research and practices to best serve their patients.

-Paige is one of few CAO trained, OSTCAN certified practitioners in the Northern Alberta region; it is worth experiencing Classical Osteopathy as a part of your healthcare journey.
+Paige & Brennan are two of a select few of CAO trained, OSTCAN certified practitioners in the Northern Alberta region; it is worth experiencing Classical Osteopathy as a part of your healthcare journey.

-The 3 guiding principles behind Osteopathic practice, that I use when working with patients.
+The guiding principles behind Osteopathic practice, that we use when working with patients.
 These come from OSTCAN and are the foundation of the Osteopathic process.

 This emphasizes that the body is not just a collection of separate parts, but rather a complex and interconnected system where everything is interrelated and works together.